Skip to content

 The New 'Silent Killers' of Deal Value in 2026

-In the high-velocity tech M&A market of 2026, the definition of 'liability' has shifted dramatically.
-While traditional due diligence focuses on pending litigation or tax nexus issues, the real valuation destroyers are now embedded in the code and data itself.
-We are observing a bifurcation in deal terms: 'Clean' assets command 12x+ multiples, while those with unquantified contingent liabilities face aggressive re-trades or 100% indemnity holdbacks.
+In the high-velocity tech M&A market of 2026, the definition of 'liability' has shifted.
+While traditional due diligence focuses on pending litigation or tax nexus issues, the real valuation risks are now embedded in the code and data itself.
+Clean assets can command stronger terms, while those with unquantified contingent liabilities face re-trades, escrows, or specific indemnities.

-The most significant emerging risk is AI-Generated Intellectual Property (IP) Contamination.
-With 87% of cybersecurity leaders identifying AI vulnerabilities as their fastest-growing risk, acquirers are now facing 'poisoned' codebases where ownership is legally ambiguous.
-If a target's core product relies on Copilot-generated code or training data scraped without consent, the entire IP valuation—often the bulk of the deal price—is effectively contingent.
+A significant emerging risk is AI-Generated Intellectual Property (IP) Contamination.
+With 87% of cybersecurity leaders identifying AI vulnerabilities as their fastest-growing risk, acquirers are now facing codebases where ownership and training-data rights may be legally ambiguous.
+If a target's core product relies on AI-generated code or training data without clear policies, the IP valuation may become contingent on remediation, representations, and counsel review.

 The Diagnostic: Quantifying the 'Indemnity Gap'